 Call Forwarding Fraud

 Call Forward fraud is a sophisticated form of telecommunication fraud.
-Attackers first hack the access to the PBX system or IVR (Interactive Voice Response) of an enterprise.
-Then they configure call forwarding to a premium long distance number.
+Attackers first hack access to the PBX system or IVR (Interactive Voice Response) of an enterprise.
+Then they configure call forwarding to a premium long-distance number.
 Once done, the attacker calls the phone number of the hacked PBX system which forwards the call to the premium number.
 Here the attacker earns profit from IRSF.

 Interconnect Bypass Fraud

 Also known as Toll Bypass Fraud or GSM Gateway Fraud, these types of frauds are executed by routing unauthorized traffic to a local operator via Sim Box or GSM Gateway.
 This is done so that the call terminates with the local operators and thus the expensive international interconnect gets replaced with an extremely low-cost routing channel.
 The bad actors thus earn the cost difference.